 Lauren Hierl joined Vermont Conservation Voters as Political Director in 2014, and was promoted to Executive Director in 2018.
 Prior to that, Lauren worked for two years as Environmental Health Advocate at the Vermont Public Interest Research Group (VPIRG).
-She spent the previous decade working as an environmental advocate in Washington, DC at National Audubon Society and Alaska Wilderness League.
+She previously worked as an environmental advocate in Washington, DC at National Audubon Society and Alaska Wilderness League.
 She also conducted climate change research in Kruger National Park in South Africa, and oversaw a land and endangered species conservation assessment in San Diego.

 Lauren received her Master of Environmental Management and Master of Public Policy degrees at Duke University, and a Bachelors in Environmental Studies and Ecology at Dartmouth College.
 She is currently serving her second term as a Montpelier City Councilor.